dialt0ne/aks/README.md

 option to import the environment for locating the AWS CLI tools (e.g. EC2_HOME, EC2_AMITOOL_HOME, AWS_IAM_HOME, etc. etc.) from a global script.

+### Features

+* uses bash tab-completion for arguments, account names
+* Sets proper permissions on files/directories so only you can see your keys

 ### How to install

 	git clone git://github.com/dialt0ne/aks.git